Flavienlsi/event-driven-automation/README.md

 I created a wazuh pack in stackstorm, which contains the webhook sensor and the workflow.
 The pack is located in the /opt/stackstorm/packs/wazuh folder.
-Here you can see the arborecence of the pack:
+Here you can see the tree structure of the pack:

 ![img_tree.png](img_tree.png)